Matthew-Kwan/Ocean_app/README.md

 ### Post Session
 POST /api/sessions

 Add a new Session to the Session database.
-Expects body with the following {
+Expects body with the following:
+{
+	userId: (string, id of user who this session belongs to),
+	goalId: (string, id of goal the session falls under),
+	title: (string, title of session),
+	startTime: (Date, start time of session)
 }

+Returns session if successfully added.

 ### Put Session
-TODO
+PUT /api/sessions/id

+Updates the session, used for when a session is complete.
+Expects body with the following:
+{
+	userId: (string, id of user who this session belongs to),
+	goalId: (string, id of goal the session falls under),
+	title: (string, title of session),
+	startTime: (Date, start time of session)
+	endTime: (Date, end time of session)
+}
+Returns the updated session if successfully updated.

 ### Delete Session
 DELETE /api/sessions/id